ainneo/display-an-array-of-objects/README.md

-# About this project
+# display-an-array-of-objects
+## Description
-This pet directory, is a simple project built with html, css, and javascript and shows you how you can display an array of objects.
+This project shows you how to display an array of objects with vanilla JavaScript

+## Technologies Used
+* JavaScript
+* CSS3
+* HTML5